pellaeon/guide-to-quick-forensics/smartphones/linkeddevices.md

 ## Telegram

-On your Telegram application, visit the page Settings > Privacy and Security > Active Sessions.
+On your Telegram application, visit Settings > Privacy and Security > Active Sessions.
 This page shows you all the active sessions you have with your account, you can tap on any session to terminate it.

 <center>
 <img src="../img/telegram.png" style="max-width:40%" alt = "A screenshot of active sessions in the Telegram messenger.
 It shows sessions in Telegram Web on Chrome on Linux and through a service called `ilovecrumble` running on Linux Desktop">